The Best Golf Clubs for Seniors

 Permission given by Amazon

-For mid to high-handicap senior players shopping in the game improvement iron category, we recommend checking out the Cleveland Launcher MAX.
-These clubs were built to be high-launching and super forgiving, plus they’re lightweight whether you get them with steel or graphite shafts.
+Mid to high-handicap seniors shopping for game improvement irons should check out the Cleveland Launcher MAX.
+These irons are high-launching and super forgiving.
+Plus they’re lightweight whether you get them with steel or graphite shafts.

 READ MORE